mrpascual/balloon_pop/README.md

 Click link to test your skills [http://mrpascual.github.io/balloon_pop/ ](http://mrpascual.github.io/balloon_pop/)

+Mobile friendly

 ## Tips
+- Time your clicks for a fast win

-1. Pop grouped balloons in order to collect more points
+- Pop grouped balloons in order to collect more points

-2. Use a mouse if it gets too hard
+## Technologies
+-	HTML
+- CSS
+- JavaScript
+- Canvas

 ## Thanks for Playing!  ^__^